Resources

 Project Team Leader

 We work hard at building software, that is a tool which benefits every single stakeholder on the project.
-From the Owner, owner’s reps and project managers to the contractors and architects, our software was designed to streamline the project document management with tracking and document control of critical construction data.
-Data when used correctly insures that everyone stays informed, up-to-date and accountable for their individual job on the construction project.
+From the Owner, owner’s reps and project managers to the contractors and architects, our software was designed to streamline the project document management with tracking and construction document control of critical construction data.
+Data, when used correctly, ensures that everyone stays informed, up-to-date, and accountable for their job on the construction project.

 That’s where a strong project team leader comes in.

-A strong project team leader is there to communicate and educate as well as motivate, encourage and drive performance.
+A strong project team leader is there to communicate and educate as well as motivate, encourage, and drive performance.
 They aren’t necessarily there to punish or to make people feel like “big brother” is watching.
-Their only goal is to make sure everyone has what they need – whether it’s information, technology, assets and resources to deliver the very best job performance they can.
+Their only goal is to make sure everyone has what they need – whether it’s information, technology, assets, or resources to deliver the very best job performance they can.

-When I often think about how our own software product has evolved and grown over these past few years it’s very similar to how a construction project evolves.
-It was often a strong project team leader who pulled the troops together, got them excited about the new features we were developing and was there as a sounding board and to offer feedback when and if things didn’t go well.
-The project team leaders always knew exactly when to apply the right amount of pressure and encouragement to accommodate a pending deadline.
+When I often think about how our software product has evolved and grown over these past few years, it’s very similar to how a construction project evolves.
+It was often a strong project team leader who pulled the troops together, got them excited about the new features we were developing, and was there as a sounding board and to offer feedback when and if things didn’t go well.
+The project team leaders always knew precisely when to apply the right amount of pressure and encouragement to accommodate a pending deadline.

-I bet if you think about the construction project successes and failures you have seen or experienced in your own career – the presence or absence of a strong project team leader was a big factor in the end result.
+I bet if you think about the construction project successes and failures you have seen or experienced in your career, the presence or absence of a strong project team leader was a significant factor in the end result.

 You May Also Like